vmt/udis86/docs/manual/libudis86.rst

     Repne prefix

-These fields default to UD_NONE if the respective prefixes were not found.
+These fields default to :code:`UD_NONE` if the respective prefixes were not found.